Skip to main content

 Behavior:

-• if a value is missing or null, the placeholder stays unchanged.
+• if the value is missing or null, the placeholder remains unchanged.

 localizer.translateWithParams('app.greeting', {